 My birthday this year is one of the bests ever.
-I crossed an item in my bucket list and it took me a while (almost a month) to talk to you about all the things that happened because I was so hyped about everything.
+I crossed an item in my bucket list and it took me a while (almost a month) to write about all the things that happened because I was so hyped about everything.

 I arrived there early in the morning on my natal day, around 7 if my memory serves me right.

-After checking in at my lovely homestay which was just a few minutes walk from the airport, I biked around the lovely town of Basco.
+After checking in at my lovely homestay (Time Travel Lodge) which was just a few minutes walk from the airport, I biked around the lovely town of Basco.

 9:30 am and I’m ready to explore North Batan!